-This has been the hardest time of our lives for me and Joe.
-After losing our daughter, I've enlisted a team of experts to try to help me survive.
-Every breath hurts.
-I can't begin to describe the pain.
-Throughout the past few weeks, I've been grasping at anything or anyone that might help – my therapist, acupuncturist, doulas who specialize in grief, spiritual counseling, books and journaling.
-There was one piece of advice, "tend to something," that led me to begin fostering kittens.
-Taking care of my first foster kitten, who was seven weeks when I got him, had a cold and was very weak, has been a reason to get out of bed and is looking for a forever home.
+Throughout the past few weeks of grief, one piece of advice keeps circling, "tend to something," and it led me to begin fostering kittens.
+Taking care of my first foster kitten, who was seven weeks when I got him, had a cold and was very weak, has been a reason to get out of bed and he’s looking for a forever home.

 During this time of incredible heartbreak and grief, Joe and I are beyond grateful to have our families, friends, colleagues and community to help hold us up.
 Helpless and hopeless, there is one thing we’d like to do in honor of our daughter, Ava Lombardi.
 While at the hospital in the beginning of this nightmare, we learned of Griffin’s Giving Fund, which helps families through the grief associated with losing a child.
-They were there for us and we’d like to make sure they’re there for others in need as well.
-If you’d like to donate in honor of Ava, please follow the link and instructions below.
-We are forever grateful.
-It’s all we can do.
 Keep reading to find out how.

 Devastated.
 Numb.
 Angry.
 Hopeless.
 Lifeless.